codeforamerica/ohana-web-search/INSTALL.md

 Ohana Web Search should now be running at [http://localhost:4000](http://localhost:4000)

 The `-p` option allows you to specify which port you want to run the server on.
 This is useful when running other apps at the same time.

+### Customize the app
+Once you have the app up and running, you will want to [customize](https://github.com/codeforamerica/ohana-web-search/blob/master/CUSTOMIZE.md) it to point to your own instance of [Ohana API](https://github.com/codeforamerica/ohana-api), add your own branding, and much more.